joshvillbrandt/GoProController/README.md

 ### v0.2.4 - future

 * Add `GOPRO_SNAPSHOTS` environment flag to turn off grabbing snapshots images if desired
+* The proxy now fails commands when it can't find the camera instead of leaving them in the queue to block everybody else

 ### v0.2.3 - 2015/01/14